douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 ### Case Studies: Applying Different Paradigms in Programming

 Exploring real-world examples of how different programming paradigms are applied can provide valuable insights into their strengths, weaknesses, and suitability for various types of problems.
-Let\'s look at some case studies:
+Let's look at some case studies:

 #### 1. Object-Oriented Programming: E-Commerce Systems